 Essentially, companies would either have to turn off SSL for acceleration or use certificate faking or spoofing to have SSL certificates and private keys copied and moved outside of the data center onto remote servers.

 Dave said Riverbed's RiOS update accelerates SSL traffic across the WAN without faking and spoofing.
 Using "split termination," the software copies and stores SSL certificates and private keys in the data center on the server-side Steelhead appliance.
 From there, the Steelhead uses its own identity certificate to establish a secure connection with another Steelhead across the WAN.
-When the server requests data from the branch office, the client begins an SSL session with the Steelhead on the server-side, which
+When the server requests data from the branch office, the client begins an SSL session with the Steelhead on the server-side, which delivers a temporary session key to the branch.
+Lastly, the server-side Steelhead begins the SSL session with the origin server, and the RiOS software optimizes and accelerates all transfers.

 Robert Whiteley, senior analyst with Forrester Research, said that accelerating SSL traffic is "critical" to enterprises concerned with Sarbanes-Oxley or HIPAA compliance.